resibots/limbo/docs/tutorials/statistics.rst

    :linenos:
    :lines: 64-93

-Then we need to install it into the Bayesian optimiser.
-The first thing to do is to is to define a new statistics list which include our new `WorstObservation`:
+In order to configure the Bayesian optimizer to use our new statistics class, we first need to define a new statistics list which includes our new `WorstObservation`:

 .. literalinclude:: ../../src/tutorials/statistics.cpp